benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 "Software is a team sport" or as [Yulia said in the most recent cto.coffee episode][ep06]: "Coding is pre-dominantly a social activity".

-From this follows, that the output of a team as a whole is always more important than the output of a single individual, no matter how experienced or productive they are.
-And as such, one can exhibit leadership, by putting their team's output before their own.
+From this follows: The output of a team as a whole is always more important than the output of a single individual.
+No matter how experienced or productive that single individual might be.
+And as such, one can exhibit leadership, by putting their team’s output before their own.
-Or to put it differently: If you measure yourself by your team's output, not by your own output, you sure are on the right track to show leadership.
+Let me rephrase: Measure yourself by your team’s output, not by your own output alone.
+And you sure are on the right track to show leadership.

-This can sometimes mean, that it seems your own work is less recognized, because you do work, that's not as tangible as code, such as onboarding documentation for new developers, a process description or a pair programming session with peers on your team.
+But be aware, that depending on your team, this might result in your own work getting less recognition.
+Because you might do work, that’s not as tangible as code.
+Such as onboarding documentation for new developers.
+Or you might make a process explicit by writing it down.
+Or you do a pair programming session with a peer on your team, and help them get better.

-### Take ownership
+### Be proactive and take ownership

-Being proactive and taking ownership is closely related and somehow a subset of "Put your team and its deliveries first", but still is important enough to warrant standing on its own.
+Taking ownership is closely related to “Put your team and its deliveries first”.
+One might say, the one is even a subset of the other.
+Still, proactiveness is important enough to warrant standing on its own.

-If you see challenges or problems in your team, be it in the way your team works or in the team's output itself, you can demonstrate leadership by taking ownership and addressing the problems or challenges.
-Because often times it happens that people see problems, but don't act on it.
-Acting on problems and challenges can take many forms, ranging from raising the issue with your manager or in a retrospective and following up on it, to making the time to fix it yourself, if you're able to.
+There are challenges and problems in every team.
+And you can show leadership, by addressing these challenges and acting on them.
+Acting on problems and challenges can take many forms.
+It ranges from raising the issue with your manager or in a retrospective and following up on it.
+Or if you're able to fix it yourself, make the time and do it.

-Please be aware though, that not taking action on a problem you see, does not mean you're lazy or don't care or do not take ownership.
-Reasons for not taking any action on challenges you perceive can stem from various, very valid reasons.
-However if you have the head space, feel comfortable and have the means to address problems in your team, then in my experience you're on the right path to demonstrating your ability to lead.
+Please be aware though, that not taking action on a problem you see, does not mean you don’t care or do not take ownership.
+Reasons for not acting on challenges you perceive, can stem from various reasons.
+But if you feel comfortable and have the means to address problems in your team: Then you’re on the right path to demonstrating your ability to lead.

 ### Have an eye on the big picture

-Often times, maybe except for very mature teams, some of a team's members slide into a kind of tunnel vision.
-Especially individual contributors, who spend a large part, if not all, of their day deep down in the details of code, make this tunnel vision their own.
-And while this may be a productive use of each of the team member's time, it may lead to problems, if nobody is having an eye on the bigger picture of where the team is and should be heading.
+It's very common, that some members of a team slide into a kind of tunnel vision after a while.
+Especially individual contributors make this tunnel vision their own.
+After all, it's considered as productivity, if they spend the largest part of their in the details of code.
+But it sure leads to problems, if nobody is having an eye on the bigger picture.

-If you can break out of this tunnel vision at times, and sort of check the current position your team is in with regards to where it should be and should be going, then this can be really valuable for a team.
+So, you can lead, by breaking out of this tunnel vision from time to time.
+Do a check of the current position of your team, with regards to where it should be at and where it should be going.

-Bonus points, if you see a deviation between the current state and the wished-for state, and have concrete suggestions on how to fix it.
-However, realizing there's a gap is more important than coming up with ways to fix it on your own.
-More often than not it's good practice to involve your team in finding a solution, if only to avoid putting too much effort into an idea, only to not see it supported by your team.
+Bonus points, if you see a deviation between the current state and the wished-for state, and you have suggestions on how to fix it.
+Yet, realizing there’s a gap is more important than coming up with ways to fix it on your own.
+More often than not, it’s good practice to involve your team in finding a solution.
+If only to avoid putting too much effort into an idea, only to not see it supported by your team.

 ### Make sure everyone is heard